Hootant History, Family Crest & Coats of Arms

 Early History of the Hootant family

-Another 166 words (12 lines of text) covering the years 1600 and 1672 are included under the topic Early Hootant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hootant research.
+Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hootant History in all our PDF Extended History products and printed products wherever possible.

 Hootant Spelling Variations